/bootpartition and a

 and at least 1GB free in

-make sure the partition(s) holding these have sufficient
+make sure the storage volume(s) holding these have sufficient space.

 RAM disk, or a separate volume) will have sufficient space for your